 However, a common complaint is the bash plate.
 If you accidentally bump the underside of your e-moto, you’re likely to damage the bash plate, which could lead to motor damage.
 Talking about accidentally, if you drop your e-moto, you run the risk of damaging your footpegs, and potentially your handlebars/grips.

 Many riders have found with easy riding on the streets, the Talaria Sting has held up well.
 Just take it easy on that stock skid plate.
 Or better yet, get one of ours and get as wild as you want.
+It makes for cheap insurance on an expensive motor!

 Power mods in the Talaria Sting